What Happens If You Can't Qualify for Homeowners Insurance In Texas

 Having a home without insurance can lead to big problems:

-- Property Damage: If your home gets damaged by bad weather or an accident, you might have to pay all the repair costs yourself.
+• Property Damage: If your home gets damaged by bad weather or an accident, you might have to pay all the repair costs.

-- Financial Risk: Without insurance, big events can leave you with heavy costs.
+• Financial Risk: Without insurance, big events can incur heavy costs.

-- Coverage Gaps: Even if you have some insurance, gaps can leave you unprotected.
+• Coverage Gaps: Even with some insurance, gaps can leave you unprotected.

 Who Might Face These Issues?